 This is my attempt to document what happened to me.
-Some of you may have heard rumors, some have tried to contact me within the past few months with no response.
+Some of you may have heard rumors, some tried to contact me in 2019/early 2020 with no response.

 Please note that I have no memory of the first 1-1/2 months of this account.
 That part is from what I have been told.

 On June 29, 2019 I delivered a piece of surplus equipment to a friend in Carp.
 He apparently talked me into trying his homemade e-bike.
 The doctors are not sure what happened but believe I had a stroke and fell off the ungoverned e-bike at 60 or 70 KMH.

 I was airlifted by helicopter from Carp to the Ottawa Civic hospital.

 I had bone depth lacerations over my entire body (more on my right side).

 I broke several upper ribs.
 They told us later that those were very hard bones to break which indicates how badly I was injured.

 I mostly destroyed my face and did serious damage to my head.